Nazir-Zuberu/Coccidiosis/README.md

 2. Push the Docker image to Container Registry
 3. Launch the Web App Server in Azure
 4. Pull the Docker image from the container registry to Web App server and run

+#### Tensorboard command
+1. tensorboard --logdir artifacts/prepare_callbacks/tensorboard_log_dir
+2. Click and hold control and then right click on localhost url to open tensorboard on a browser